bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: module.py file can be loaded by modal file picker and used in main.py
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+Run this test case with a micro:bit **V1**.

 - Load by "Load/Save > Or browse for a file" the file ``emoji.py``
 - [ ] Confirm the modal dialogue displays 'The "emoji" module has been added to the filesystem.'
 - Click "Show Files (2)"
 - [ ] Confirm the file shows up in the files list with the same title.
 - Return to the editor and replace the current script with "Code block 9".
+- [ ] Click the "Download" button, copy the hex file via OS drag&drop it into the MICROBIT, confirm it flashes successfully.
-- [ ] Program by any method this file to the micro:bit and confirm that it behaves as expected, showing emojis for the appropriate gestures and buttons.
+- [ ] Confirm that the programme behaves as expected, showing emojis for the appropriate gestures and buttons.

 Code block 9::